 Purchasing a home is an orchestrated process involving many parts, and can seem daunting to a first-time home buyer.
 The paperwork, calculations, and contract deadlines are often overwhelming.
 Understanding the process and timing of each of the steps, as well as working closely with your realtor and a Herring Bank Loan Officer, will go a long way to simplify your home buying experience.

 Before Making An Offer

 After finding a house you want to purchase, there are several steps to take before presenting an offer.
 Avoid buyer’s remorse by doing the following:

-- Save Money for the Down Payment … Plus a Buffer: Don’t spend your entire savings on a down payment for a house just to get into your home faster or as a way of having lower monthly mortgage payments.
+- Save Money for the Down Payment … Plus a Buffer – Don’t spend your entire savings on a down payment for a house just to get into your home faster or as a way of having lower monthly mortgage payments.
 Keep extra money set aside for any issues that might arise with your new home — or in your life — immediately after signing closing documents, or years after.
-An emergency fund should only be used for emergencies; having one can be a great source of peace of mind for a new
+An emergency fund should only be used for emergencies; having one can be a great source of peace of mind.

 Making an Offer

 You’ve been pre-approved for a loan!
 You know how much of a down payment and a monthly mortgage payment you can comfortably afford, have an emergency fund set up, have researched the neighborhood in which your dream house is located and given it a “thumbs up,” and have done your own walk-through inspection.
 Congratulations!
 You’re ready to make an offer!
 Here’s what you should know:

 What to Include in an Offer

 If you have a real estate agent, which is highly recommended for first-time buyers, they will help you write an offer and submit it to the seller or the seller’s agent in writing.
 The offer will include: